 If you wish to exercise any of the rights explained above, please contact the details set out above.

 We hope that you won’t ever need to, but if you do want to complain about our use of personal data, please send an email with the details of your complaint to email@example.com.
 We will look into and respond to any complaints we receive as soon as possible.

 You also have the right to lodge a complaint with the supervisory authority in your country of residence, place of work or the country in which an alleged infringement of data protection law has occurred within the EU.
 The Information Commissioner’s Office (“ICO”) is the UK data protection regulator/supervisory authority.
 For further information on your rights and how to complain to the ICO, please refer to the ICO website.
 We strive to meet the highest standards when collecting and using personal information.
 Complaints are taken very seriously, and data subjects are encouraged to bring any issues to our attention.

-We recognise that transparency is an ongoing responsibility, so we will keep this privacy statement under regular review.
+We recognise that transparency is an ongoing responsibility, so we will keep this Privacy Notice under regular review.

 ADDENDUM – the data we hold and basis for processing